Starbucks raising US workers' pay as union effort looms

 The action comes amid some worker unrest for the company.
 Employees at three Starbucks stores in Buffalo, New York, are trying to form a union to give them greater leverage on issues like understaffing of stores and worker training.
 The group, Starbucks Workers United, has filed petitions with the National Labor Relations Board seeking union votes.

+Michelle Eisen, an 11-year Starbucks veteran who works at one of the Buffalo stores and supports the union effort, said Starbucks __ which turned 50 this year __ has had decades to implement seniority pay but is only choosing to do so now.

+“We look forward to making more improvements when we negotiate our contract,” Eisen said.

-Starbucks, which has no unions at its 8,000 company-owned stores in the U.S., opposes that effort.
-The company has said it respects workers’ right to organize but doesn’t believe a union is necessary.
+Starbucks said that the union vote was not the impetus for the announcement.
+The company, which has no unions at its 8,000 company-owned stores in the U.S., has said it respects workers’ right to organize but doesn’t believe a union is necessary because of its pro-worker policies.

 On Wednesday, Starbucks said it’s redesigning and updating its training guide and adding more training time for workers.
 It said it also plans to test an app that will let workers sign up for available shifts that fit their schedule.